In these exotic and weird hotels, travellers do not have to look behind their closed walls for suspense.

 Whether you are obsessed with Harry Potter or just a muggle who wants to take a look at the magical world life, you can visit one of the unique hotels, the Georgian House, which dates back 163 years near Victoria Station, now has rooms that replicate the famous rooms in Hogwarts.

 The Potter-style rooms are furnished with trunks, cauldrons, potion bottles and spellbooks.

 In addition to the original Hogwarts experience, the rooms also come with additional extras where a full Harry Potter package is offered to guests.

 You can get a walking tour of central London landmarks from movies and a trip to Warner Bros.
-Studio for a Harry Potter making the tour.
+Studio for a Harry Potter-making tour.

 Manta Resort, Pemba Island, Zanzibar

-Experience a unique stay in one of the weird hotels, Manta Resort.
+Experience a unique stay in one of the world’s weirdest hotels, Manta Resort.
 Manta Resort is a beach villa on a remote island surrounded by pristine water.

 But you can reserve the Underwater Room and sleep under the roof while colourful coral fish slide through the large windows around your double bed.

 At night, the lights can be turned under windows to attract fish and octopus.
 The sea-level floor has a living area and a simple bathroom, and the patio is perfect for sunbathing or lying down in the Milky Way at night.

 When you do not enjoy your room, get a spa treatment, enjoy a dive or explore the interior of this island full of wildlife and culture.